juraijvu/Orbit_Training_Management_System/ELECTRON_GUIDE.md

 The MySQL connection string format is: `mysql://username:password@hostname:3306/database_name`

-For example, if your Hostinger details are:
+For Orbit Institute's Hostinger database:
-- Username: orbituser
+- Username: u912142054_orbit_app
-- Password: yourpassword123
+- Password: Orbit@Dubai@2024
-- Hostname: sql.hostinger.com
+- Hostname: auth-db1443.hstgr.io
-- Database name: orbitinstitute
+- Database name: u912142054_orbit_app

-Your connection string would be:
+Your connection string (already configured above):
-`mysql://orbituser:yourpassword123@sql.hostinger.com:3306/orbitinstitute`
+`mysql://u912142054_orbit_app:Orbit@Dubai@2024@auth-db1443.hstgr.io:3306/u912142054_orbit_app`

+> **Note about @ character in passwords**: If your password contains special characters like the @ symbol, they need to be properly encoded in the URL.
+The code in the Electron app will handle this encoding automatically.

 ## Step 4: Prepare the Application for Electron